10 Winter Driving Tips From Young Drivers of Canada

 Young Drivers of Canada suggests the following winter driving tips, to keep drivers safe this winter season:

 1. Check the road conditions before you head out.
 Provide yourself with extra time for the winter condition commute.
-Being under time constraints can result in driver error when negotiating the slippery roads, resulting in a potential collision.
+Being under time constraints can result in driver error when negotiating slippery roads, resulting in a potential collision.

 2. Avoid driving in bad weather.
 If you need to drive, ensure your vehicle is full of fuel and plan ahead.
 Top up the windshield fluid, ensure the wipers clear your windshield and remove any accumulated snow on your vehicle, including the roof and lights.